-There was one application for review of a CADB decision made to the AAT during the 2018-19 reporting year.
+There is one ongoing application for review of a CADB decision by the AAT which was commenced during the 2018-19 reporting year.
 While the AAT initially stayed CADB from publishing its decision, the stay lapsed in March 2019 and CADB's decision was gazetted and the decision and reasons were published on the CADB website in the usual course.
 The AAT has not yet held its hearing in this matter.